 It’s a well-documented fact that interviews are the least accurate method for evaluating a candidate.
-Our own head of recruiting JD Conway is going to explore the subject in great detail in an upcoming webinar on how to overcome human bias for more accurate interviewing.
-I caught up with JD in advance of this webinar and got a brief preview on an important part of the recruiting process: deconstructing your job postings to be sure that you’re asking the right questions.
+Our own head of recruiting JD Conway has explored the subject in great detail in our recent webinar on how tips for improving your hiring practice.
+I caught up with JD after this webinar and got additional details on an important part of the recruiting process: deconstructing your job postings to be sure that you’re asking the right questions.

 Let’s get inside your best candidates’ heads for a minute.
 What will they do when they read your job posting?
 They’re going to break it down and parse every word, from action verbs like manage and coordinate to the list of specialized skills needed.
 Then they’re going to ask themselves two questions: “Can I do this?” and “Do I want to do this?”
 Your best candidates are going to answer both of these questions with an emphatic yes.
 And the more accurately you market the position, the more likely that your candidate will continue to answer yes and stick with the position for the long term.